-Perhaps the biggest headache and time-consuming activity for growers and dispensaries alike is staying in compliance.
-In nearly every state with legalized medicinal and/or recreational cannabis, METRC (Marijuana Enforcement Tracking Reporting Compliance) is required as the inventory tracking system of record, and clearly not everyone is getting it right.
+Perhaps the biggest headache and time-consuming activity for growers and dispensaries alike are staying in compliance.
+In nearly every state with legalized medicinal and/or recreational cannabis, METRC (Marijuana Enforcement Tracking Reporting Compliance) is required as the inventory tracking system of record, and clearly, not everyone is getting it right.

-Going back to 2016, the Colorado Department of Revenue Marijuana Enforcement Division collected more than $683,000 in fines from dispensaries.
-A year later, a single Colorado retailer was suspended for 90 days and fined $75,000 for “failing to maintain accurate tracking records …”
+Going back to 2016, the Colorado Department of Revenue Marijuana Enforcement Division collected more than $783,000 in fines.
+A year later, a single Colorado licensee was suspended for 90 days and fined $75,000 for “failing to maintain accurate tracking records ….”

-In California, so far a poster child for how not to handle legalization, 2018 saw the introduction of METRC as a new standard following 20 years of medical marijuana with virtually no tracking requirements whatsoever.
-Companies in every avenue of the industry had to scramble to replace old, bad habits with new, compliant ones.
+In California, so far, a poster child for how not to handle legalization, 2018, saw the introduction of METRC as a new standard following 20 years of medical marijuana with virtually no tracking requirements.
+As a result, companies in every avenue of the industry had to scramble to replace old, bad habits with new, compliant ones.

-Those “accurate tracking records” are at the heart of METRC, because the goal after all is to track plants from seed to sale and make sure that each one is accounted for.
+Those “accurate tracking records” are at the heart of METRC because the goal is to track plants from seed to sale and ensure that each one is accounted for.
 And while some of the violations around the country appear not to be innocent mistakes (plants reported as ‘destroyed’ that later turned up elsewhere), much of the problem seems to be a lack of understanding of METRC’s requirements … or simply not enough time to keep up.

 A report from KDVR-TV in Denver says, “One pattern of noncompliance stood out: The much-touted “seed-to-sale” tracking of every marijuana plant has some flaws.”
 No kidding.